 5. Relieves Muscle Pain and Spasms

 In addition, hyssop oil helps the body rid itself of excessive salts, fluids, sodium and other toxic substances through urine.
-As a natural diuretic, hyssop oil reduces inflammation, swelling and rheumatic pain.
+As a natural diuretic, hyssop oil may help to reduce inflammation, swelling and rheumatic pain.
+(9)

 6. Supports Healthy Immune Response

 Hyssop improves circulation and digestion, while it kills bacteria and parasites — all of these benefits boost the immune system to work properly.
 By decreasing inflammation and allowing blood to run through our organs, hyssop oil maintains the function of the entire body.

 One promising study done at the Department of Medicine, North Shore University Hospital in New York found that hyssop extracts contain caffeic acid, unidentified tannins and possibly a third class of unidentified higher molecular weight compounds that exhibit strong anti-HIV activity — thus, it may be useful in the treatment of patients with AIDS.
 (10)

 Hyssop oil is a stimulant, so it increases the production of secretions, like bile, digestive enzymes and acid.
 (11) These gastric juices are necessary in order to break down food as it makes its way to the stomach.
 We have digestive juices that contain enzymes in order to speed up the chemical reactions in the body and break down food into nutrients.

 By facilitating digestion, hyssop oil helps with the decomposition of complex proteins, carbohydrates and nutrients.
 Because the digestive system interacts with all other body systems, including the nervous, endocrine and immune systems, the role that hyssop plays as a stimulant is very beneficial.
 Hyssop oil can also be helpful with intestinal gas, indigestion and loss of appetite.
 (12)